Have a question?

 ►Can I still go outside to get some fresh air and exercise?

 Yes.
-Go outside, take a walk or a bike ride, but please practice safe social distancing (6 feet apart).
-Use parks, open space, and our trail network, but please don't engage in group activities.
+Go outside, take a walk or a bike ride, but please practice safe social distancing (6 feet apart) and wear your mask.
+Use parks, open space, and our trail network, but please avoid group activities.

 ►Off-leash dogs come up to me while I'm out walking, and then their owners, which breaks social distancing guidelines.
 Aren't dogs always supposed to be on-leash?